The Optimal Smoothie Anatomy

 The Blood Sugar Rollercoaster

-The culprit in the above scenario is most likely due to a blood sugar spike and crash.
-Though marketed as ‘healthy,’ what many people don’t realize is that these fruit-heavy smoothies and bowls have a direct impact on blood sugar.
-Fruit is a natural source of sugar.
-That’s not to say fruit is bad – I’m not here to demonize fruit.
-In fact, I love fruit!
-They’re delicious and full of phytochemicals, vitamins, minerals, and more.
-But I just think there are ways to use it your advantage, instead of having it work against you.
+The culprit in the above scenario is likely due to a blood sugar spike and crash.
+Though marketed as “healthy,” what many people don’t realize is that these fruit-heavy smoothies and bowls have a direct impact on blood sugar.
+Something to keep in mind is that fruit is a natural source of sugar.
+That’s not to say fruit is “bad”—in fact, they’re full of phytochemicals, vitamins, minerals, and more.
+But there are ways to incorporate fruit into your diet that works to your advantage, instead of having it work against you.

-Think about it this way: if you’re having 2 cups of pineapple in your smoothie or bowl, that’s 28 grams of sugar you’re starting your day off with.
-You’ll probably feel great and energized after, riding that rollercoaster upward, but within the 90-minute to 3-hour mark, you may find yourself crashing, hard.
-You might feel tired, hungry, and shaky as those cravings and obsessive thoughts kick in.
-As this dip happens, your body will naturally lean toward the quickest way to get your blood sugar back up: simple carbohydrates, which is – you guessed it – more sugar.
-And so the cycle ensues…
+Think about it this way: if you’re having 2 cups of pineapple in your smoothie or bowl, that’s 28 grams of sugar you’re starting your day with.
+You’ll probably feel great and energized after, riding that rollercoaster upward, but within the 1.5 to 3-hour mark, you may find yourself crashing (and crashing hard).
+You can start to feel tired, hungry, and even shaky as those cravings and obsessive thoughts kick in.
+Then—as this dip happens—your body will naturally lean to the quickest way to get your blood sugar back up: simple carbohydrates (aka, more sugar).
+And the cycle ensues…

 Breaking the Sugar Spike-Crash Cycle (and How to Use it to Your Advantage)